Daily Book Excerpt: Biography

 — David Gale, classmate of John Nash’s, on his reaction to Nash’s initial ideas on game theory

 Let me get some crotchety opinions out of the way.
 Very few movies actually make me angry on some kind of moral/ethical level but Ron Howard’s A Beautiful Mind did.
-I still get angry when I think about that movie.
-And I was angry before I went out and read the book on which the movie was based, which then just catapulted me into a state of rage.
-Obviously decisions were made to make A Beautiful Mind into a love story, above all else.
+I was angry before I went to see it.
+Obviously decisions were made to make A Beautiful Mind into a love story.
 The great love of Nash and his wife Alicia, and how they beat schizophrenia through … the power of their love.
 Okay.
-So I’m already pissed off about that.
-It took a very cute vision of serious mental illness.
-Then, when I read the book, and I realized what that relationship was really like – and how she loved him but basically took him on as his caretaker after a LONG separation (not covered in the movie) – how he was virtually homeless, and she couldn’t bear that so she took pity on him and let him live in her house, etc. It was not some sweeping love story.
-In fact, it is far more interesting.
+Fine.
+It’s a viewpoint.
+Won’t work for everyone, but go for it.
+But when I read the book, and realized what that relationship was really like – and how she loved him but basically took him on as his caretaker after a LONG separation (not covered in the movie), how he was virtually homeless, and she couldn’t bear to see that so she took him in and let him live in her house, etc. The relationship described in the book is not some sweeping love story.
+In fact, it is far more interesting than that.
 People do all kinds of extraordinary things out of empathy, pity, and compassion.
-I am not saying she didn’t love him: on the contrary: her love allowed her to put aside her own needs, her own feelings as a wife, and give this man who had been her husband a shelter, so that he didn’t have to worry about things like where he would eat, having a job, paying rent, etc. So the “spin” Ron Howard took in the film seemed deeply disrespectful and simplistic, at least in terms of what actually happened.
-And please don’t lecture me about how films mess with real-life situations all the time.
+I am not saying she didn’t love him: on the contrary: her love allowed her to put aside her own needs, her own feelings as a wife, and give this man who had been her husband a shelter, so that he didn’t have to worry about things like where he would eat/sleep, having a job, paying rent, etc. So the “spin” Ron Howard took in the film seemed deeply disrespectful and simplistic, at least in terms of what actually happened.
+And please no lectures on how films mess with real-life situations all the time.
 I am actually aware of that.
 But this wasn’t combining two characters into one, or collapsing a timeline, or leaving out events due to time constraints.
 A Beautiful Mind was sneaky about it.
-It was a total snow job.
-Manipulative and despicable, its intent was to FOOL.

-John Nash was clearly either gay, or seriously bisexual.
+John Nash was clearly gay/bisexual.
 This was not a secret.
 He was open about it.
 He had long relationships with men.
-Not a whisper of that is in the film, and I find it despicable.
-Despicable.
+Not a whisper of that is in the film, and that is what I find despicable.
 Homophobic.
-Similar to not-so-despicable Night and Day, where Cary Grant plays Cole Porter, and his wife is upset that he is a “workaholic”.
+Similar to not-so-despicable Night and Day, where Cary Grant plays Cole Porter whose wife suffers because her husband is … a workaholic.
 Uh-huh.
 But Night and Day came out in 1946.
 A Beautiful Mind was in 2001.
 Did they honestly think we wouldn’t go out and research the man for ourselves and find out the truth?
 It’s all in Sylvia Nasar’s book.
-To leave John Nash’s gayness out, to leave it out entirely, was reprehensible.
+To leave John Nash’s fluid sexuality out, to leave it out entirely, was reprehensible.

 Overall, the book is a marvelous examination of a really interesting guy, someone a reader enjoys spending time with.
 Not just a beautiful mind, but a lively inquiring mind, a sponge, soaking up all of the philosophical and mathematical theories burgeoning at the time, and taking it in his own independent way.
 He won the Nobel Prize in Economics in 1994.
 His Nobel autobiography can be read here.